Qalander/bitcoin-all-addresses/README.md

 address list is split in 262 files (xaa to xkb) totalling approximately 24.58GB (if you clone the repo, it is more than that).

-one feature of my lists is i kept the order of addresses in which they first appear in blockchair dumps.
+one feature of my lists is i kept the order of addresses in which they first appeared in blockchair dumps.

 addresses total: 1483853800